Are You Living For Today?

-“If I could just get Jennifer to date me, then life would be wonderful.”
+“If I could just get her to date me, then life would be wonderful.”

-“If I could just move out of my father-in-law’s basement, I’d be happy.”
+“If I could just find a nice apartment, I’d be happy.”

-“If I could just build my own home and live in a nice neighborhood, then things would be so much better.”
+“If I could just build my own home and live in a good neighborhood, then things would be so much better.”

-“If I could just get in shape, then I’d be satisfied.”
+“If I could just get in shape, then I’d feel good about myself.”

 “If I could just get my company to grow, then we’d have money, then we’d finally be happy.”

-By Him teaching me my value, through what He’s done for me, Christ began to reveal in me how to see the beauty of every moment in my life!
-EVERY moment!
-Not just when things are good, or when I accomplish a feat–BUT RIGHT NOW!
-TODAY!
-THIS SECOND!
+By Him teaching me my value, through what He’s done for me, the Spirit of Christ began to expose something special: how to see the beauty of every moment of life!
+Every moment!
+Not just when things are good or when I accomplish a feat–but right now, today, this very second!

-We must begin to thank God for today.
-“But Matt, what about–” No. TODAY.
-My friend, no matter what…today.
-Jesus has taught me how precious every breath is, how blessed I am to even have a beating heart, and how honored I am to be alive on His awesome Creation.
+We must begin to thank God for today!
+Today is such a gift!
+No matter what or who we are facing, today is special!
+“But Matt, what about–” No. Today.
+My friend, no matter what…focus on today.
+The Holy Spirit has taught me how precious every breath is, how blessed we are to have a beating heart, and how honored we should feel to even be alive on His awesome Creation!

-So today, my friends, know this: Jesus wants to teach you how to have an abundant life, a life of complete contentment.
-Like the Apostle Paul said, “I have learned the secret to being content in any and every situation.
-I can to all things through Christ who strengthens me” (see Philippians 4:12,13).
-Your strength, your enjoyment, for today, is Christ in you–the Holy Spirit.
-He’s there.
-Once you begin to combine everything you are, with everything He is, right now, this very moment…you’ll have it!
+So today, my friends, know this: God wants to reveal to you how to have an abundant life, a life of complete contentment!
+Most of us already have this life–we just don’t know it!
+It’s Jesus!
+Jesus is this life!
+Jesus is your life!
+(See John 10:10, Colossians 3:4).
+Paul said, “I have learned the secret to being content in any and every situation.
+I can do all things through Christ who strengthens me” (see Philippians 4:12,13).
+Your strength, your enjoyment, your all things for today is Christ in you!
+He’s there!
+Enjoy Him, be yourself, and live Him out!